quentinblampey/spatialdata_xenium_explorer/README.md

 Check [the documentation](https://quentinblampey.github.io/spatialdata_xenium_explorer/) to get started quickly.

 > *Xenium Explorer* is a registered trademark of 10x Genomics.
-The Xenium Explorer is licensed for usage on Xenium data.
+The Xenium Explorer is licensed for usage on Xenium data (more details [here](https://www.10xgenomics.com/legal/end-user-software-license-agreement)).

 ⚠️ This repository is not active anymore.
 Please refer to [Sopa](https://github.com/gustaveroussy/sopa), which includes this conversion tool, and is still actively maintained.